AmirKatorza/CloudHealth_Accounts_Registration/README.md

 # CloudHealth AWS Account Configuration Tool

 This tool automates the process of configuring AWS accounts in CloudHealth by setting up IAM roles and authentication for multiple accounts.
-It provides an interactive menu to either process all accounts or focus on problematic accounts that need attention.
+It provides an interactive menu to either process all accounts, focus on problematic accounts, or de-register accounts from CloudHealth.

 ## Features

 - Interactive menu for choosing processing options
 - Automatic pagination for handling large numbers of accounts
 - Filtering options for targeting specific account statuses
-- Automatic exclusion of consolidated billing accounts
+- Automatic exclusion of consolidated billing accounts (except for de-registration)
 - Detailed output and progress tracking
 - Error handling and retry options
+- Account de-registration functionality

 ## Prerequisites